-In the United Kingdom, the breed standards are 55 lb (25 kg) for a male and 50 lb (23 kg) for a female.
+In the United Kingdom, the breed standards are 55 lb (25 kg) for males and 50 lb (23 kg) for females.
 In the United States, a typical mature male weighs 50 lbs (23 kg), while mature females weigh about 40 lb (18 kg).
-The BCA recommends the average weight of a bulldog to be 40–50 lbs (18–23 kg).
+The BCA recommends the average weight to be 40–50 lbs (18–23 kg).

 Proportion: The circumference of the skull in front of the ears should measure at least the height of the dog at the shoulders.

 The head should appear very high and very short from the point of the nose to the occiput.
 The forehead should be flat, neither too prominent nor overhanging the face.